puppetlabs/puppet-docs/source/pe/3.0/install_answer_file_reference.markdown

 ### Console Answers

-These answers are only needed if you are installing the console role.
+These answers are generally needed if you are installing the console role.

 `q_database_host`
 : **String** --- The hostname of the server running the PostgreSQL server that supports the console.

 `q_database_port`
 : **Integer** --- The port where the PostgreSQL server that supports the console can be reached.

+`q_pe_database`
+:**Y or N** "Yes" if you chose to have the Postgres server for the console installed by PE, "No" if you're managing it yourself.
+Used for classifying PuppetDB in the console, so it knows whether or not to manage the database.

 `q_puppet_enterpriseconsole_master_hostname`
 : **String** --- The hostname of the server running the master role.
 Only needed if you are _not_ installing the console role on the puppet master server.